-All 50 wines were moderately chilled and shown in flights of five, blind-tasted under competition conditions.
+All 50 wines were moderately chilled and shown in flights of five wines each, blind-tasted under competition conditions.
 Consequently, there was no prior knowledge of the wine or producer until afterwards.
 Rather than publish notes on all 50, a personal Top Picks selection appears below.
 Five of these are available in the UK.
 A further five are not, a situation which I hope will change.
-The prices given below are for the previous 2019 vintage; expect the 2020 vintage to appear soon.
+The prices below are for the previous 2019 vintage; expect the 2020 vintage to appear soon.

 Lenotti, Classico, 2020

 Sixteen hours on the skins for colour, with a low sulphur regime using stainless steel.
-A delicious light-pink Chiaretto, with delicate aromas of roses followed by a palate of redcurrant and raspberry and a smidge less alcohol.
-A long fresh saline finish tempts you back for more.
+A delicious light-pink Chiaretto with delicate aromas of roses, a palate of redcurrant and raspberry, and a smidge less alcohol.
+A long fresh, saline finish tempts you back for more.
 A satisfying “old school” blend of 40% Corvina, 40% Rondinella and 20% old-vine Molinara. £11.95 at Le Bon Vin and Drinks and Co

 Cantina di Soave, Classico, Rocca Sveva, 2020